01-edu/public/subjects/cybersecurity/passive/README.md

 Files that must be inside your repository:

 - Your program source code.
-- a README.md file, Which clearly explains how to use the program.
+- A README.md file, which clearly explains how to use the program.

-Don’t hesitate to double check the names of your folders and files to ensure they are correct!
+Don’t hesitate to double-check the names of your folders and files to ensure they are correct!

 > ⚠️ These methods and tools are for educational purposes only, so that you have a better understanding of how to protect against similar vulnerabilities.
 You must ensure that you do not attempt any exploit-type activity without the explicit permission of the owner of the machine, system or application.
 Failure to obtain permission risks breaking the law.